RoryHiggins/JE/engine/docs/src/api/simulation.md

 ```

-## Simulation:addSystem(prototype)
+## Simulation:addSystem(system)
-Instantiates and adds system to the simulation, if not already added.
+Adds the specified system to the simulation, if not already present.
+Returns an instance of that system.

+Systems are uniquely keyed by system.SYSTEM_NAME.
+If a system with that key does not exist, this method will instantiate the system as follows:

+- Creates a new table, systemInstance
+- set system as the metatable for systemInstance
+- registers systemInstance into the simulation's SYSTEM_NAME to system instance mapping

 **Arguments**

-- "prototype" - table used as the prototype for the system instance
+- "system" - metatable used for the system instance

 **Returns**

-- instance of the requested system
+- instance of the specified system

 **Examples**